 To encourage your dog to be more affectionate, you'll first have to strengthen the bond between you.
 It may sound like a monumental task, but it's really not.
-Canines are naturally eager people-pleasers, so with proper care and consistent attention, your dog will return your affection in no time.
+Canines are naturally eager people-pleasers — and there are many dog breeds that like to cuddle — so with proper care and consistent attention, your dog will return your affection in no time.

-Train your dog to respond to basic commands and to perform a few tricks.
-Training is a great bonding activity that enhances affection and establishes your role as leader and provider.
-Remember, use mild corrections rather than negative reinforcement.
+Use mild corrections delivered calmly rather than agitated or negative reinforcement.
 For example, if your dog starts relieving herself in the wrong place, interrupt her and calmly lead her to where she's supposed to go.
 Then, when she finishes correctly, reward her.
 Positive reinforcement is the key to a happy, obedient, and affectionate pet.

 Your dog is a social animal who craves attention and strongly desires to be part of the family.
 Don't shut her away for hours or isolate her.
 Pay attention to her throughout the day, every day.
 This doesn't mean an occasional pat on the head suffices.